Google LIA for Ecommerce advertisers

 Getting Started with LIA

-As an official Google partner, WakeupData is an easy choice for retailers wanting perfectly structured product feeds.
-We are offering a 1-year free trial for any LIA campaign, along with a free setup.
+As an official Google partner, WakeupData is an easy choice for retailers wanting perfectly structured product feeds for Google LIA.